Exponents and Powers - Whole Numbers

 2 × 2 × 2 × 2 × 2 = 32

-n is called an exponent or power, 2 is called a base, and the process of raising a number to a power is called exponentiation.
+If we've got 2n, that little n is called an exponent or power, 2 is called the base, and the process of raising a number to a power is called exponentiation.
 The numbers 2, 22, 23, and so on are called powers of 2.
-If you see something like this: 2love - that's the power of love.
+If you see something like 2love, that's the power of love.

 Be Careful: When raising a negative number to a power, keep careful track of your negative signs.
 Clip and tag them if you have to.
 If it's the negative number that's being raised to the power, we get one thing: